-Eric Morley on why timbers split and crack, how long it takes timber to dry, where to get dry timbers, and why gunshots in the night are nothing to be afraid of when you understand wood checking.
+Eric Morley on why timbers split and crack, how long it takes timber to dry, where to get dry timbers, and why gunshots in the night are nothing to be afraid of when you understand wood checking and splitting.

 Wood Checking Does!

 Splits and cracks (known as wood checks in the industry) occur when wood shrinks as it dries.
 Wood shrinks roughly twice as much along with the growth rings (radially) as it does across the rings (tangentially).
 It is this uneven shrinkage that causes checks to develop.

 Here at Carolina Timberworks, we think of them as wrinkles in a cotton shirt.
 It proves the timber is real.
 Checks are what make a solid timber look different from a boxed beam.
 Look at the reclaimed timber below.
 It is impossible to predict where a check will appear in timber.
 It is the check that gives this reclaimed Oak timber so much of its character and a big part of what makes it completely unique and different from any other beam in the world.

 Ever Heard the Song of the Wood?

 Walk into a timber framer’s shop one winter evening when everyone has gone home for the day.
 Throw another log into the woodstove, and listen carefully.
 If there are green (wet) timbers arrayed on sawhorses, within a few minutes, you’re likely to hear the song of the wood – a symphony of pops and cracks as wood checking occurs.

 Sometimes when we drive a chisel into green (wet) timber, water spurts out of the wood.
 Wood is hydroscopic – meaning it’s like a sponge in that it can absorb, hold and release water.
 When freshly cut, approximately half of a tree’s weight is water.
 The photograph below shows water in a freshly cut Cypress timber–and how the timber is drying from the outside in.